Today, it is impossible to find someone who doesn't own a smartphone or is not connected to the Internet.

 Lastly, we recommend you to implement a fallback, as the rem unit is not recognized by older browsers.

-There is nothing more satisfying about having something tailor-made for your requirements, right?
+Besides, there is nothing more satisfying about having something tailor-made for your requirements, right?
 That's exactly what the visitors on your landing page should feel, no matter what device they are using to access it.
 An appealing design and a beautiful layout can do a lot more good than you can estimate.